bebopjmm/dnd5e-campaigns/kinloch-blades/AdventureLog/questLog-chapter01.md

 ### Finding Cragmaw Castle (Open)

 [Sildar Hallwinter](../KeyNPCs/sildarHallwinter.md) offers 500 gp for locating Cragmaw Castle and defeating or driving off the tribe’s chieftain.
-	- Suggests searching the lands around Triboar Trail for more raiding parties in order to track down the location of the castle
+	- Suggests searching the lands around Westgulch Trail for more raiding parties in order to track down the location of the castle

 ## Completed